radhikasethi2011/awesome-business-ideas/README.md

 * Live hair tutorials
 * Gamify your course work, leader board of point with rest of your classmates
 * reminder app for video meetings and webinars
+* create an AR app, where you can try on the clothes

 ---
  FAQ